jeroanan/Aquarius/README.md

 3. Repeat 1&2 until the use case is satisfied
 4. Refactor what you've written where necessary to keep the code clean

 I expect to maintain pretty good/excellent test coverage throughout the development of Aquarius.
-As of 2014-01-06, test coverage is at 97%, plus some bits of the generated HTML pages that coverage cannot count.
+As of 2014-02-19, test coverage is over 90%, plus some bits of the generated HTML pages that coverage cannot count.

-Coding conventions -- Might follow PEP8 at some point.
-I'm not greatly bothered though, as long as things are neat/consistent enough.

 Docstrings -- I don't care for docstrings much, particularly at the function level.
 Things should be named clearly enough and be single responsibility enough that most docstrings become redundant.